 He or she may also become more spiritual and mindful.

 Of course.
-Lucid dream sex can feel as real as waking life sex.
+Lucid dream s*x can feel as real as the real life experience.

 In order to experience such a dream, you will need a basic level of dream control and the ability to remember your dreams.